LeNPaul/full-circle/_posts/2019-04-30-the-importance-of-keystone-habits.md

 For example, [in a study that was done on weight loss](http://www.webmd.com/diet/20080708/keeping-food-diary-helps-lose-weight), participants were asked to keep a food journal, where they tracked what they ate throughout the day.
 It was found that “those who kept daily food records lost twice as much weight as those who kept no records.
 It seems that the simple act of writing down what you eat encourages people to consume fewer calories”.
 Interestingly enough, the habit of tracking food consumption led to the habit of eating less, most likely due to newfound awareness of one’s eating habits.

 An important characteristic of many keystone habits is that they are often habits which depend on tracking and quantifying something that you are trying to improve on.
-It’s not hard to see how the above study could also be extended to other habits, another example being that of a graduate student who stopped her nail-biting habit in large part by recording each time she bit her nails.
+It’s not hard to see how the above study could also be extended to other habits, with another example being that of a graduate student who stopped her nail-biting habit in large part by recording each time she bit her nails.

-The following are some keystone habits that I personally practice myself in my own life, that I feel have the greatest impact.
+The following are some keystone habits that I personally practice, that I feel have the greatest impact in my life.

 ### Journaling